 loginctl user-status 1000

-You can find all user sessions in the Sessions field, the active session will be marked with an asterisk.
-Below, you will see Systemd services that belong to this user.
-By default, the process list can be not full.
-If you want to see all processes use -l or --full option:
+The Sessions field displays identifiers of all user sessions, with the active session marked with an asterisk.
+Below, it shows Systemd services running under this user's name and the processes they launched.
+By default, the process list may be truncated.
+If you want to see all processes, use the -l or --full option:

 loginctl user-status 1000 --full

-If you want to print all processes without pagination, use the --no-pager option:
+To display all information at once without pagination, use the --no-pager option:

 loginctl user-status 1000 --no-pager